 Fall 2019: I will be teaching a new course, COMP 055/DHP D291: Computer Science for Future Presidents.
 This course will focus on technology, not policy; it has a prerquisite of an introductory programming course.
 Here are the course description and syllabus.
 IMPORTANT NOTE: Although this course is crosslisted in Computer Science and Fletcher, it is a Computer Science course and follows the AS&E calendar.
 Thus the first day of class is Tuesday September 3.

-Spring 2019: I am teaching Privacy in the Digital Age; here are the course description and syllabus.
+Spring 2019: I taught Privacy in the Digital Age; here are the course description and syllabus.

 Enrollment requirements: No programming background needed, but a willingness to, and interest in, playing with digital tools is required.
 The course will include five hands-on computer labs.

 Please note that this is a graduate course; undergraduates will be admitted by permission of the instructor.
 Please send a brief (one-two short paragraphs) to me explaining why you are interested in the course and your background (background relevant to the course).